Renewing your spirit one bite at a time

 • Remove the dough from the freezer and brush with the egg wash.
 Score 3 diagonal lines down each loaf using a bread lame or sharp razor.

 • Bake the sourdough French bread for 25-28 minutes or until it is your desired golden brown.
+Check the bread at 20 minutes, if the bread is getting too brown cover with foil for the remainder of the time.

 Sourdough French bread is fully baked when it reaches an internal temperature of around 190°F to 210°F